 The principles used in voice and data communication.

 The principles of navigation and navigational aids and their use in ATM.

-The basic principles used in primary radar, secondary radar and other surveillance systems, and their use in ATM operations.
+The basic principles used in primary radar, secondary radar, and other surveillance systems, as well as their use in ATM operations.

 Data Processing (DAT)